 A SORP-Ready AP Workflow to Put in Place Now

-Next, configure the accounting system around the dimensions it can safely hold.
-In Xero, that may mean Fund and Activity as the two tracking categories.
-In QuickBooks, it may mean a Class, Location and Custom Field design.
-In a larger system, it may mean separate fund, programme, department and grant dimensions.
-The accounting system should receive coding that has already been reviewed, not force the reviewer to infer purpose from a supplier name.
+Configure the accounting system around the dimensions it can safely hold: Fund and Activity as tracking categories in Xero, Class, Location and Custom Field in QuickBooks, or separate fund, programme, department and grant dimensions in a larger system.
+The extraction file should mirror that structure, carrying invoice identity, supplier, line description, net, VAT, gross, nominal code, fund, activity, grant or project, VAT treatment, approver, approval date and evidence notes.
+The accounting system should receive coding that has already been reviewed, not have to infer purpose from a supplier name.

-Finally, document the control for trustees and reviewers.
+Route exceptions before posting.
+A missing fund code goes to the finance lead or grant owner; ambiguous activity coding goes to the budget-holder; mixed VAT treatment is checked against the charity's VAT method; a split without an evidence basis stays out of final posting until the allocation basis is recorded.
 Keep the coding policy, split-cost bases, approval authority, exception process and evidence-retention approach in one place.
-The goal is not only faster accounts payable for UK charities.
-It is supplier invoice data that already carries the accounting meaning needed for SORP 2026 reporting.
+The goal is not only faster accounts payable for UK charities — it is supplier invoice data that already carries the accounting meaning needed for SORP 2026 reporting.

 Extract invoice data to Excel with natural language prompts